python-sprints/python-sprints.github.io/pandas/guide/source/pandas_docstring.rst

 - int or float
 - float, decimal.Decimal or None
 - str or list of str

+If None is one of the accepted values, it always needs to be the last in the list.

 Section 4: Returns or Yields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~